IchBinLeoon/anisearch-discord-bot/README.md

 [![Python](https://img.shields.io/badge/Python-3.8.5-3776AB?logo=python&style=flat-square)](https://www.python.org/)
 [![Invite](https://img.shields.io/badge/Invite-Link-7289DA?logo=discord&style=flat-square)](https://discord.com/oauth2/authorize?client_id=737236600878137363&permissions=83968&scope=bot)

-GitHub Repository for my [AniSearch Discord bot](https://top.gg/bot/737236600878137363).
+GitHub Repository for the [AniSearch Discord bot](https://top.gg/bot/737236600878137363).
 This easy-to-use bot allows you to search for Anime, Manga, Characters, Staff, Studios and Profiles right within Discord and displays the results from AniList and MyAnimeList!

 If you are interested in my bot, you can add it to your Discord server by clicking [here](https://discord.com/api/oauth2/authorize?client_id=737236600878137363&permissions=83968&scope=bot)!